Mayor, Lisa Aronson

 Lisa K. Aronson was elected to the Coconut Creek City Commission in May 2008 after a special election to fill a vacancy.
 She was re-elected in 2009 and 2013.
-Aronson currently serves as Vice Mayor, a title she previously held in 2009-10, and she served as Mayor in 2010-11, a position which changes annually in Coconut Creek.
+Aronson currently serves as Mayor, a title she previously held in 2010-11, a position which changes annually in Coconut Creek.
+She represents

 An active member of the Broward League of Cities’ Board of Directors, Aronson is currently Secretary and chairs the League’s Ethics Task Force.
 Prior to her election to the City Commission, Aronson served on the City's Planning and Zoning Board for four years, including one year as Chair.
 Formerly a resident of Pembroke Pines from 1984 to 2001, Lisa served as a member of the City’s Charter Review Board.